blockfreight/BF_TX/README.md

+# Blockfreight™

+*The blockchain of global freight.*

-# Blockfreight™ | The blockchain of global freight.
+Blockfreight™ is a blockchain for global freight.

-Blockfreight™ is a blockchain for global freight transactions based of (BFT:XCP) token that takes act as an anti-spam mechanism, and network fee.
+All transactions based of (BFT:XCP) token which act as an anti-spam mechanism and network fee.

-For more details, see the [Blockfreight Homepage](https://blockfreight.com).
+For more details, see the [Blockfreight™](https://blockfreight.com).